-The feline frowned a little.
+The Legendary frowned a little.
 “I've been starting to see spirits lately... before Legion possessed my body,” she remarked, glancing over.
 “Why is that?
 I never saw them before, so why now?”

 Crossing her arms behind her back, she replied, “The world's quieter now.
 And the Spirit World welcomed in so many beings at once, the Veil kinda burst some seams.”
 The thought must have been humorous to her for she laughed.
 “It was bound to happen anyway.
 But everyone has the ability to see spirits, it's just that many of us are too... preoccupied to notice.”

 Mew hung her head a little.
 “I could have sworn it had to do with clairvoyance...”